Lightmatter/django-hydra/README.md

 $ ./manage.py runserver_plus
 ```

-4. In a new shell tab/window navigate to the project directory and run the vite server with npn run dev
+4. In a new shell tab/window navigate to the project directory and run the vite server with npm run dev

 ```bash
 $ npm run dev